DaneshjouLab/.github/README.md

 - [Repo Structure Guidelines](#folder-structure-guidelines) _(Pending)_
 - [Style Guide](#style-guide) _(Pending)_
 - [How to Use](#how-to-use) _(Pending)_

-## Introduction
-This repository serves as the central location for all organizational guidelines and best practices.

 ## Coding Guidelines
 Our coding guidelines ensure that all code is readable, maintainable, and follows best practices.